If you are a creditor of an insolvent company or a bankruptcy, Oliver Elliot can help you address your claim and concerns arising from the insolvency.

 Let’s have a look at one or two of the key things that you as a creditor can do to improve those returns to give you better recoveries.

 You can share your information with the Insolvency Practitioner that is handling your case.
 An Insolvency Practitioner enters the Office of Liquidator, Administrator or Trustee in Bankruptcy as a stranger to the affairs of the insolvent person or company.
-The Insolvency Practitoner needs information.
+The Insolvency Practitioner needs information.
 Creditors may assume that the Insolvency Practitioner has far more information at their disposal than is the case.
-In a great many instances the Insolvency Practitoner has relatively few and in some cases no records.
+In a great many instances the Insolvency Practitioner has relatively few and in some cases no records.
 They might be unavailable for a range of reasons.

-Insolvency Practitioners may encouter resistance when calling upon Directors and their agents to provide information about an insolvent company.
+Insolvency Practitioners may encounter resistance when calling upon Directors and their agents to provide information about an insolvent company.
 It is perhaps understandable that many people do not welcome the prospect of being under investigation which may lead to a cautious approach towards disclosure of information to the Insolvency Practitioner.

 The Insolvency Practitoner needs to reconstruct the records.
 It is therefore essential for creditors to submit details of all monies that they are owed and the documentation which evidences that position.